 COVID-19 proves to be a learning lesson in the workplace.
 There are terror, confusion, and fatigue all around.
 Situations have changed overnight.
 The speed in which the pandemic has affected the workplaces are beyond imagination.

 But, leaders continue to inspire and motivate.
+Despite the obstacles, we have seen many leaders standing up and taking up the task as their duty.
 As they say, a crisis draws the best out of good leaders.
 They have found their way and have already planned ahead of the next stage of this global crisis.

 8 Leadership Lessons Taught By COVID-19

 1. Accepting That Remote Working Is A New Reality

 Companies that already have work from home policy in hand are doing fine.
 But, it took a pandemic for many to understand the benefits of a work from home policy.